ybot1122/playground/ssr-rsc-intro/README.md

 Congratulations.
 Serverside Rendering.

-# SECTION 2: Server Side Rendering with React
+# SECTION 2: Serverside Rendering React

 Now we will beef up our server side rendering, and add support for React!
 The magic sauce is: